awslabs/fhir-works-on-aws-deployment/README.md

 AWS_ACCESS_KEY_ID=<ACCESS_KEY> AWS_SECRET_ACCESS_KEY=<SECRET_KEY> python3 scripts/provision-user.py <USER_POOL_ID> <USER_POOL_APP_CLIENT_ID> <REGION>
 ```

 This will create a user in your Cognito User Pool.
-The return value will be a token that can be used for authentication with the FHIR API.
+The return value will be an access token that can be used for authentication with the FHIR API.

 ### Accessing ElasticSearch Kibana Server